ekaterinatao/Pawlull/README.md

 **Briefing**
 - Pipeline of the data analysis you can find in the main notebook.
-- There are 8 different datasets.
+- There was 8 different datasets.
 - We should preprocess row data and create our own dataset for analysis.
 - We should perform EDA and prepare data for modeling.
-- *We should perform prediction model with target parameter 'mortality'.
+- *We should perform prediction model with target 'mortality'.

 **Skills**